ViktorBarzin/Website/content/blog/06-Facebook-Application-Feedback.md

 Doing the last one also shines quite brightly in your CV as extracurricular projects as well so it's again a win-win.

-In general, just be curious about technology and very very stubborn - don't quit at the slightest issues and work your way through them and you'll have great success.
+In general, if you are curious about technology and stubborn enough - you'll have great success.